 CASA Credentialed Aviation Vision Examiner

-Certificate in Media Production (Macquarie Media Broadcasting)
+Certificate IV in Media and Communication (Macquarie Media Broadcasting)